armican/debearsivi.github.io/_posts/2018-07-27-27-Temmuz-2018-reddit-debe.md

   entry_content: |
     <img src=https://i.redditmedia.com/SDuJm3PF6y_OYeYMm5Chq7E1bo56Z1gxFMlGaHtBk9A.jpg?s=b0837ef285b9257deffe8a6114ff13c3 frameborder=0>
 - entry_name: |
-    People who make advertisements for girls' toys don't seem to have any idea how girls play with them.
-Barbies don't have nice civilised tea parties and talk about boys, it's more like Game of Thrones except everyone is a lesbian
-  entry_id: 91uyoq
-  entry_content: |
-    null
-- entry_name: |
     This swingset lets you swing with your child and not just push them.
   entry_id: 91wgtc
   entry_content: |